Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 So far, we've managed to avoid a rather important question: What are pointers good for?
 There's no single answer to that question, since pointers have several distinct uses in C. In this section, we'll see how a pointer to a variable can be useful as a function argument.
 We'll discover other uses for pointers in Section 11.5 and in Chapters 12 and 17.

 We saw in Section 9.3 that a variable supplied as an argument in a function call is protected against change, because C passes arguments by value, This property of C can be a nuisance if we want the function to be able to modify the variable.
-In Section 9.3, we tried—and failed—to write a `decompose` function that could modify two of its arguments.
+In Section 9.3, we tried --- and failed --- to write a `decompose` function that could modify two of its arguments.

 Pointers offer a solution to this problem: instead of passing a variable `x` as the argument to a function, we'll supply `&x`, a pointer to `x`.
 We'll declare the corresponding parameter `p` to be a pointer.
 When the function is called, `p` will have the value `&x`, hence `*p` (the object that `p` points to) will be an alias for `x`.
 Each appearance of `*p` in the body of the function will be an indirect reference to `x`, allowing the function both to read `x` and to modify it.